fogfish/cache/README.md

 ## Changelog

-* 2.3.0 - single node sharding
+* 2.3.0 - sharding of cache bucket (single node only)
 * 2.0.0 - various changes on asynchronous api, not compatible with version 1.x
 * 1.0.1 - production release